Special Issues

 (This article belongs to the Special Issue: Regulation of Immune Cell Functions in Tumor Microenvironment)

 Abstract Background: Non-small cell lung cancer (NSCLC) has a poor prognosis with a low 5-year survival rate.
 Lung adenocarcinoma (LUAD) accounts for 50%.
 Facio-genital dysplasia-5 (FGD5), a member of a subfamily of Rho GTP-GDP exchange factors, may be a good molecular biomarker for diagnosis and prognosis.
 Objective: To explore the clinical application of FGD5, the study was designed to investigate the prognosis value of FGD5 expression and its correlation with immune infiltrates in LUAD patients.
 Methods: Through the Wilcoxon signed-rank test and logistic regression, the correlation between clinical characteristics and FGD5 expression was analyzed.
-Kaplan–Meier plotter analysis, Cox regression, and a… More >
+Kaplan–Meier plotter analysis,… More >

 Graphic Abstract